|Institution:||University of North Georgia|

 - allow students to revisit copywriting to producing a final design.

 - challenge students to work within limitations (specifically with type and no imagery)

 3 prints, trimmed to 10x10 inches.

+NOT RECOMMENDED for high school - this is an introduction to typography at the collegiate level.
 At first, students found this project difficult, as they were accustomed to working with both type and imagery.
-Their challenge was to think typographically, which prompted them to come up with intriguing compositions.
+Their challenge was to think typographically, which prompted them to create intriguing compositions.
 Some even thought this method was a better way of exploring grids and visual hierarchy with type.
 After a couple of semesters, students started getting better at designing the spreads.